LeeKwanChak/JobLog/README.md

     * DATASOURCE_USERNAME: PostgreSQL database username
     * DATASOURCE_PASSWORD: PostgreSQL database password
     * JWT_SECRET: secret key for JWT authentication
-    * WEBDRIVER_CHROME_DRIVER_PATH: The absolute path to your ChromeDriver executable

     For Frontend
     * VITE_API_URL: This variable defines the base URL for your backend API.